leocengia/SCI-repo/README.md

 > responsible for lost or damaged
 > goods.

+**Agent-normalized template text**

+Parcel deliveries will be accepted only for guests in house or checking in on the day of receipt.
+Any deliveries received before or after a guest's stay will be returned.
+The property cannot be held responsible for lost or damaged goods.

 **Important information**

 Edit as needed.

+<a id="template-100"></a>

 #### Template 100: Pets not permitted in public areas (191)